July 7, 2019

 Land of the Loon

-Another special place for Winnisquam boaters is the “sandbar,” located just above the Winnisquam Bridge (a.k.a., the “Mosquito Bridge”) that separates the northern end of the lake from the smaller southern basin.
+Another special place for Winnisquam boaters is the “sandbar,” located just above the Winnisquam Bridge (a.k.a., the “Mosquito Bridge”) that separates the northern section of the lake from the smaller southern basin.
 Ryan Crawford, whose family has owned Winnisquam Marine for generations, says the shallow bar just offshore has attracted social boaters for as long as he can remember.
 “My mom says that when she was young, the sandbar extended to the mainland,” he recalls.
-“But the isthmus slowly wore away over the years.”
+“But the isthmus slowly eroded over the years.”

 Now it’s a sandy patch, approximately one-quarter-mile long, where boaters of all kinds congregate on sunny days.
 Depending on the time of day and the season, folks may be taking part in genial gossip, water volleyball, an impromptu community meal or weekend partying.